Image

 A Complete Kennett, MO Criminal Defense Lawyer

-The skilled Kennett, MO criminal defense lawyers at Combs Waterkotte take a extensive array of case types and criminal charges, such as:
+The skilled Kennett, MO criminal defense lawyers at Combs Waterkotte handle a diverse variety of case types and criminal charges, including:

-Choosing the right lawyer can make the difference between your case being decided in your favor and being deprived of your rights and freedoms.
+Finding the right lawyer can be the difference between your case being decided in your favor and losing your rights and freedoms.
 In contrast with other Kennett criminal defense lawyers, our firm centers our entire experience around complete, total client satisfaction.
-When you choose Combs Waterkotte, you can be assured that you can call your Kennett, MO criminal defense lawyer at any time of day to talk about the facts of your case, legal strategy, or any other topic.
-Regardless of where you are, what time it is, or your current situation, you will have a direct line to your attorney to listen and understand you in your time of need.
+When you choose Combs Waterkotte, you can rest easy knowing that you can contact your Kennett, MO criminal defense lawyer 24/7 to discuss the facts of your case, how you want to proceed, or any other topic.
+No matter where you are, what time it is, or your current situation, you will have a direct line to your attorney to listen and understand you in your time of need.

 When Should I Call A Criminal Defense Lawyer?

-If you are ever questioned by the police, you may believe that if you “lay low” or say the right thing, you will be fine and they will not hassle you further.
-However, this is a rare occurrence, and you should take any criminal investigation seriously and be ready to call a trusted St. Louis criminal defense lawyer at any time.
+If you ever get in trouble with the police, you may believe that if you “lay low” or say what they want to hear, you will be fine and they will not hassle you further.
+However, this situation happens rarely, if ever, and you should take any criminal investigation seriously and be ready to speak with a trusted St. Louis criminal defense lawyer at any time.

-It is 100% possible that you may not think you need to chat with a criminal defense lawyer, but calling one could greatly improve the outcome of your case.
-Here are a few instances where calling a Kennett defense lawyer is the right thing to do:
+It is wholly possible that you may not believe you should chat with a criminal defense lawyer, but calling one could vastly improve the circumstances of your case.
+Here are a few scenarios where calling a Kennett defense lawyer is the right thing to do:

-• When police “just want to ask questions”.
-If you were near the scene of a crime and were in no way involved it, it’s safe to talk to the police.
-However, you still need to watch what you say, as the police did not directly see what happened: after all, this is why they are looking for witnesses in the first place.
-An inexperienced or overzealous officer could take your account the wrong way and think that you are a person of interest.
-If police want your eyewitness account, ask them if you can make an appointment with a detective.
-This way, you can call an attorney, go over what you saw and how you were involved, and make sure what you say to the police emphasizes that you were just a bystander.
-If the facts of your case are murky and could lead to you being a person of interest, it’s a good idea to hire a criminal defense lawyer to protect your rights.
+• When investigators “just want to ask questions”.
+If you were at the scene of a crime and were in no way involved it, it’s fine to talk to the police.
+However, you still need to watch your mouth, as the police did not directly witness the crime: after all, this is why they are looking for witnesses to begin with.
+A rookie or overzealous officer could see your statement the wrong way and consider you a person of interest.
+If police want your witness statement, request if you can make an appointment with a detective.
+This way, you can talk to an attorney, discuss what you saw and how you fit into the situation, and make sure what you tell the police emphasizes that you were just a bystander.
+If the facts of your case are not clear and could make you a suspect, you should hire a criminal defense lawyer to safeguard your rights.

-• When police want you to sign something.
-Police cannot compel you to do anything unless they have a reasonable suspicion that you committed a crime.
-The Fourth Amendment to the Constitution grants you protection from unreasonable searches and seizures, and heavily curtails their power to obtain search warrants or require you to grant access to personal data.
-However, police will occasionally ask you to sign “releases”, which allow them to get blood work or scans to see if you had drugs or alcohol in your bloodstream.
-If the police ask you to sign one of these documents, politely say no and request to talk with a lawyer.
-Voluntarily permitting the police to gain access to these records, even if they did not have a legitimate reason to request them, automatically renders them admissible in court as evidence, so it is key to know your rights at all times.
+• When police want you to sign a document.
+Police cannot force you to do anything unless they have a genuine suspicion that you committed a crime.
+The Fourth Amendment to the Constitution gives you protection from unreasonable searches and seizures, and greatly limits their ability to get search warrants or force you to grant access to personal data.
+However, police will sometimes ask you to sign “releases”, which allow them to get blood work or scans to see if you had drugs or alcohol in your bloodstream.
+If the police ask you to sign one of these forms, politely decline and ask to speak with a lawyer.
+Voluntarily permitting the police to gain access to these records, even if they did not have a good reason to ask for them, automatically makes them admissible in court as evidence, so it is key to know your rights at all times.

 • When you have been arrested for a crime.
-This is the most undoubtable time you need a criminal defense lawyer in Kennett, MO.
-If you are ever taken into custody by the police, you should immediately invoke your right to remain silent, say that you do not want to answer any inquiries without a lawyer by your side, and call a Kennett criminal defense lawyer who can help you defend yourself against charges and accusations.
+This is the most obvious time you need a criminal defense lawyer in Kennett, MO.
+If you are ever arrested by the police, you should immediately invoke your right to remain silent, explain that you do not want to answer any interrogation without a lawyer in the room, and call a Kennett criminal defense lawyer who can help you defend yourself against charges and accusations.

 Fixing Traffic Tickets In Kennett, MO

-If there’s one thing that Kennett drivers do not like to see on their rear bumper, it’s the unmistakable sight of police sirens pulling them over for a moving violation.
-Motorists all over Kennett, MO know that local municipal police departments use traffic tickets not to keep roads safe, but sometimes as a secondary revenue stream (especially if the municipality you were pulled over in has a dwindling property tax base, or indeed does not have a property tax at all).
+If there’s one thing that Kennett drivers do not want to see on their rear bumper, it’s the distinctive sight of police sirens pulling them over for something they did on the roads.
+Motorists all over Kennett, MO know that local municipal law enforcement uses traffic enforcement not to punish reckless drivers, but sometimes as additional revenue sources (especially if the municipality you are driving through has a dwindling property tax base, or indeed does not have a property tax at all).

-Being given a traffic ticket in Kennett, MO isn’t just a pain, it’s also a financial penalty.
-If you choose to pay your Kennett traffic ticket, you indirectly plead guilty to the charges you were pulled over for and they go on your driving record.
-Depending on the degree of your offense, you could be staring down a suspension or revocation of your driver’s license, and your car insurance premiums will dramatically increase.
-Tickets in general cannot be struck from your driving record for a minimum of three years, as well, meaning that if you are pulled over another time during this period you could be subject to increased penalties.
+Getting a traffic ticket in Kennett, MO isn’t just a pain, it’s also a drain on your finances.
+If you choose to pay your Kennett traffic ticket, you indirectly plead guilty to the charges you were accused of and they go on your driving record.
+Depending on the degree of your offense, you could be looking at a suspension or revocation of your driver’s license, and your car insurance premiums will greatly increase.
+Tickets usually cannot be removed from your driving record for a minimum of three years, as well, which means that if you are pulled over another time during this window you could be subject to harsher penalties.

-A growing number of Kennett drivers are choosing Combs Waterkotte as their Kennett traffic ticket lawyer, and with good cause.
-Combs Waterkotte brings unparalleled legal intelligence to all its cases, even minor moving violations.
-Our firm works without rest to make sure that the charges on your traffic ticket are brought down to non-moving violations (which, once paid, are removed from your record or influence insurance premiums) or have your ticket dismissed due to police not following proper procedure.
-Most importantly, our top-notch Kennett traffic ticket lawyer services come at an exceptional value, giving you access to premier legal services at a price you can afford If you have recently been issued a traffic ticket in Kennett, MO and do not want it to stay on your driving record, call us now at (314) 900-HELP to speak with our firm and begin the process of getting your Kennett traffic ticket fixed.
+More and more Kennett drivers are choosing Combs Waterkotte as their Kennett traffic ticket lawyer, and with good reason.
+Combs Waterkotte brings unmatched legal intelligence to all its cases, even small moving violations.
+Our firm works tirelessly to make sure that the charges on your traffic ticket are reduced to non-moving violations (which, after you’ve paid them, are removed from your record or affect insurance rates) or have your ticket dismissed due to police not following proper procedure.
+Best of all, our premier Kennett traffic ticket lawyer services come at an excellent value, giving you access to premier legal services at a price you can afford If you have recently been written a traffic ticket in Kennett, MO and do not want it to stay on your driving record, call us now at (314) 900-HELP to speak with our firm and begin the process of fixing your Kennett traffic ticket.

 Other cases we take on in Kennett, MO include:

-When you have been charged with a crime, ranging from a simple traffic ticket for not properly changing lanes to serious felonies, talk to a skilled Kennett, MO criminal defense lawyer at Combs Waterkotte first.
-Call us at (314) 900-HELP or contact us online to set up a free consultation.
-Our firm is eager to talk with you at any time to help you defend yourself against criminal indictments and keep your hard-won reputation amongst your community.
+When you have been charged with a crime, ranging from a small traffic ticket for failing to properly signal to substantial felonies, talk to a skilled Kennett, MO criminal defense lawyer at Combs Waterkotte first.
+Call us at (314) 900-HELP or contact us online to book a free case review.
+Our firm is ready to chat with you at any time to help you defend yourself against criminal indictments and keep your hard-won reputation amongst family and friends.

 View Service Areas